"We Have Not Long To Love" by Tennessee Williams

 We don’t have long to love things, and beautiful things are fleeting.
 The things we most love, we keep secret and safe—we only share the things that are not as valuable.
 I’ve kept quiet while watching you comb your hair.
 The silence was comfortable and intimate.
 I could have reached out for your arm, but I did not.
 I could break the silence of this moment, but I will not.
 Even the softest whisper would seem loud and rude.
 In this way, moments pass almost as if they wish they could last.
 We don’t have long to love something.
 Sometimes only one night or one day.

 I love the line “the tender things are those we fold away.”
-That line gives us a sense of jealous protectiveness over the little things we find especially beautiful.
+That line gives us a sense of jealous protectiveness over the little things we find uncommonly beautiful.
 I am an incredibly open person and share most things readily, but the things I keep close to my chest and tell nobody about are the ones that are most important to me.

 “Some moments pass as if they wished to stay” is another beautiful one, illustrating perfectly how a moment can feel infinite, even in its definitively short space of time.
 We will the moment to stay so hard, we almost feel successful in keeping it with us for a breath or a heartbeat longer.